Abbasa bint al-Mahdi

 Abbasa bint al-Mahdi (العباسة بنت المهدي; c.
-765 – after 803) was a famous Abbasid princess.
+765 – after 804) was a famous Abbasid princess.
 She was the daughter of Abbasid caliph al-Mahdi, sister of caliph Musa al-Hadi and Harun al-Rashid.

 Life

-Abbasa was the daughter of the third Abbasid caliph, al-Mahdi, and a concubine by the name of Rahim, thus she was the mother of his oldest surviving girl child, Abbasa.
+Abbasa was the daughter of the third Abbasid caliph, al-Mahdi, and a concubine of the Abbasid harem by the name of Rahim, thus she was the mother of his oldest surviving girl child, Abbasa.
 She was the half-sister of al-Hadi, Harun al-Rashid, Ulayya, and Ibrahim ibn al-Mahdi.

 She was born during her grandfather reign, her father became caliph in 775.
 When Abbasa was a young her father arranged her marriage to a cadet member of Abbasid House.

-Her husband was Muhammad ibn Sulayman, a prominent member of a cadet branch of the Abbasid dynasty, who was a long-time governor of Kufa and Basra. however her husband died and Abbasa became a widow.
+Her husband was Muhammad ibn Sulayman, a prominent member of a cadet branch of the Abbasid dynasty, who was a long-time governor of Kufa and Basra. however her husband died in mid-November 789 and Abbasa became a widow.